Watch LaVar Ball Act Like Buffoon After Brawl Nearly Erupts In AAU Game

-Say what you want about the LaVar Ball, but the guy is pretty entertaining.
+Say what you want about LaVar Ball, but the guy is pretty entertaining.

-The Big Baller’s AAU squad, whose coach is the ever-controversial father of Los Angeles Lakers rookie Lonzo Ball, capped off their season Friday against Team Lillard.
+The Big Baller’s AAU squad, whose coach is the ever-controversial father of Los Angeles Lakers rookie Lonzo Ball, capped off its season Friday against Team Lillard.
 At one point in the game, a brawl almost broke out after Big Ballers’ Will Pluma fouled Team Lillard’s Tre Gray.

 While order was being restored, Ball was doing some pretty weird stuff on the sidelines.
-Watch the scene unfold in the video below:

 We’re not sure what message Ball was trying to send here, but it was humorous nonetheless.